withastro/roadmap/proposals/0046-actions.md

 <p>We sent a confirmation email to {result.email}.</p>
 ```

-⚠️ Action data is passed using a persisted cookie. **This cookie is not encrypted.** In general, recommend returning the minimum information required from your action `handler` to avoid vulnerabilities, and persist other sensitive information in a database.
+⚠️ Action data is passed using a persisted cookie. **This cookie is not encrypted.** In general, we recommend returning the minimum information required from your action `handler` to avoid vulnerabilities, and persist other sensitive information in a database.

 For example, you might return the generated session id for a user when they are logged in, rather than returning the entire `user` object: